karseng9898/flutter_adaptive_widgets/README.md

-# Adaptive Widgets Flutter Example
+# Adaptive Widgets Flutter

-This Flutter example demonstrates how to use the `adaptive_widgets_flutter` package to create adaptive and responsive UI components that work seamlessly on both Android and iOS platforms.
+This demonstrates how to use the `adaptive_widgets_flutter` package to create adaptive and responsive UI components that work seamlessly on both Android and iOS platforms.
 The example includes the usage of the following widgets:

 1. **Refreshable ScrollView**
 2. **Alert Dialog**